 - In re Netbank, Inc. Middle District of Florida.
-Represented debtor in a Chapter 11 case of the parent holding company of one of the first Internet banks and one of the first bank failures of the current recession.
+Represented the debtor in a Chapter 11 case of the parent holding company of one of the first-ever internet banks.

 - In re New Seabury Company L.P.
 District of Massachusetts.
 Represented Chapter 11 debtor in a case involving a 2000 acre resort community on Cape Cod, Massachusetts.